 Each descendant must have been born before the death of his or her direct ascendant.

-It does not matter if at any point in his/her life ascendant A (only Italian citizen of the chain) has lost citizenship, what does matter is that his/her child (C) was born before the loss of citizenship of A.
+It does not matter if at any point in his/her life that ascendant A (only Italian citizen of the chain) has lost citizenship, what does matter is that his/her child (C) was born before they lost their citizenship of A.

 All certificates issued by foreign Authorities must be legalized and translated by a sworn translator.
 Legalization is an administrative procedure by which validity is granted to a foreign official document, verifying the authenticity of the signature and the capacity of the signing authority (e.g.: in the case of the UK, USA, Spain or Argentina a document is legalized by apostille).
 This means that certificates must be legalized only in case they are issued by Official Organizations.

-The Apostille does not have an expiration date, but it shall be valid as long as the document is valid.
+The Apostille does not have an expiration date, and valid as long as the document is still valid.
 Birth, marriage or death certificates issued in Argentina and in Italy that are legalized, authorized and apostilled have no expiration date; certificates issued in Spain are valid for three months.
-Therefore, we suggest that you check with the registry of your own country, or even better, of the city or town where the citizenship process is carried out so as to avoid expired documentation.
+Therefore, we suggest that you check with the registry of your own country, or even better, in the city or town where the citizenship process is carried out to avoid expired documentation.
 Which can delay your process.

-Old certificates often present many errors (typos, names do not match perfectly, birth dates are not correct, etc.).
+Old certificates often present many errors (typos, names do not match, birth dates are not correct, etc.).
 As a result, doubts could arise about the identity of the person in question.
 In such cases you can request the corresponding Official Department to rectify the document or to issue a certificate stating that the identity of one person indicated in two different documents is the same.